cvc5/ethos/user_manual.md

 (alf.concat bvor #b0000 #b0000)       == #b0000
 (alf.concat bvor (bvor a b) (bvor b)) == (bvor a b b)
 ```

-Alternatively, the parameters of a function `f` may be provided explicitly using the syntax `(alf._ f p1 ... pn)`.
-These parameters are dropped when applying the operator to arguments.
-For example `(_ (alf._ bvor 4) a b)` is equivalent to `(bvor a (bvor b #b0000))` after desugaring.

-> If no free parameters are used in the nil terminator of a parameterized constant, then it is treated equivalent to if it were declared via an ordinary declare-const command.

 ## <a name="overloading"></a>Overloading